xiaoxianyu-office/mm/Skills/Metaskills.md

 Please note that only the `internal_skillname` element is required.
 For instance, you could make a Metaskill with only skills, only a cooldown, or only some Conditions.

 In the following paragraphs it will be explained what every element in there does, and how to use it.
-There are also a couple of pertinent [Examples] if you want to see a more practical approach of this.
+There are also a couple of pertinent [Examples] if you want to see a more practical usage.

 # Breaking Down the Metaskills Configuration